txt/mase/transfer.md

 * widely used: researchers and industrial practitioners use static attibutes to guide software quality predictors(NASA).
 * useful: defect precitors often find the location of 70% (or more) defects in the code.

+Q: What's the problem/limitation of this paradigm?  data? attributes?

 ## Why transfer?

-The above paradigm is useful when the training and testing(predition) datasets are available within the same project.
+The above paradigm is useful when the training and testing(predition) datasets are available within the same project, we called it Within-Project Defect Prediciton.

 __What if we want to predict defects on a new project with few/no historical information?
 How to get training data sets.__ Can we use:

 * data sets from different projects (within the same organization) with the same attributes
-* or data sets from different projects with different attributes
+* or data sets from different projects(within the same organization) with different attributes
 * or data sets from different organization

+In one word, can we use data form other sources as traininng data?

-What is the relationship between training and testing data?
+Q: For data mining, what is the relationship between training and testing data?

 ## How to transfer?